ChristoforosKoutsia/pm_sys/README.md

 Project shall consists of two apps :
  1. For the users (is called pm_sys users)
  2. For the administrator which can keep track of every other user

+<b> How to run it  </b>:
+In order to run it main script should be used.
+1. Inside scr/ui execute main_ui.py